samply/beam/README.md

 This *long polling* opens the connection and sleeps until a reply is received.
 For more information, see the API documentation.

 ### Using sockets
-> Only avalible on builds of beam with the `sockets` feature
+> Only available on builds of beam with the `sockets` feature
 ```python
 import requests
 import threading